Today is April 15. It’s the date we Americans must submit our income taxes and complain about doing so.

 Here’s the truth about taxes: Nobody likes paying them.
 Nobody.
 You don’t like paying them.
 I don’t like paying them.
 I’m sure that even Rachel Maddow doesn’t like paying them.

 But everyone likes the things government can do for them.
-Even the lady pictured on the left.

 You want to be safe, don’t you?
 You don’t want the North Koreans, Iranians, or Visigoths ransacking our cities, burning our crops, and selling our women and children into slavery.
 Nor do you want some moron stealing your HD television to buy more crystal meth.
 So, we like the national military and local police who protect us.

 You want to be able to drive on safe and paved roads, right?
 And while you’re driving, you want to be able to listen to Rush Limbaugh without other radio stations or CB radios interfering with the signal.
 So, we like the local goverments that build and pave our roads and the FCC that regulates the airwaves.

 What about good schools?
 Maybe you don’t have school-age kids, but where do you think the person who works the register at Starbucks learned how to give you back the correct change, or the person who wrote the instruction manual for your new backyard grill learned to write, or the pharmacist who filled your prescription learned how to read the doctor’s script and dispense the right medicine?
 You may not like teachers’ unions, but you like that there are good schools that provide America with a well-educated populace.

 So, how do we pay for everything government does for us?
 Do you think Ayn Rand descends from Objectivist Heaven and picks up the tab?

 No, we pay for it.
 Taxes are the price we pay for the society we want.